CostaBru/BBSort/README.md

 - Use math log to scale map keys much more closely to each other.

-- Perfrom normalization the key using parameters we got earlier.
+- Normalize the key using parameters we got earlier.

-- Round that normalized log number to integer and got a bucket index.
+- Round that normalized log value to integer and got a bucket index.

-- Store key in the bucket
+- Add the key to the bucket.

 Once we got all numbers processed.
 We will have 4 cases: